DanielKrastev-bit/StGD/README.md

 username = "your_username"
 password = "your_password"
 ```
+4. Configure Google Drive API for Drive access.
+Follow Google's quickstart guide for instructions.

+5. Place your ChromeDriver in `/usr/local/bin/` or update the path in `scraper.py`.

 ## Usage
 **Update the week variable in the script to match the current week or implement an automatic way to calculate it.**
 Run the script: